BBaysinger/portfolio-2020/README.md

 Really, just a simple SPA with dynamic routing, built to later integrate with headless CMS.
 It runs off of JSON containing flags to activate different features of various pieces.

-To call out a few things that could fly under the radar, check out the swipe feature in the portfolio peice view, and, on mobile/touch/landscape, my solution for activating the informational state of the thumbnails in either two or three-column breakpoints.
+To call out a few things that could fly under the radar... check out the swipe feature in the portfolio peice view, and, on mobile/touch/landscape, my solution for activating the informational state of the thumbnails in either two or three-column breakpoints.

 I also kinda dig my mobile nav drawer slideout.
 There should be more like it out there. :)